2wunder/currency-frontend/README.md

 ## Currency rates

-Please use https://openexchangerates.org/ to retrieve raw currency rates.
+You can use 3rd party APIs like https://openexchangerates.org/ or https://apilayer.com/marketplace/currency_data-api to retrieve raw currency rates.
-You may simply consume the web service or a use a client library e.g: https://www.npmjs.com/package/open-exchange-rates.
+You may simply consume the REST API or use an NPM package that that wraps it.
-Sign up for free tier https://openexchangerates.org/signup/free.

 ## Requirements